rednafi/pysanity/README.md

     this_is_an_object = {}
     def this_is_a_function():
     ```
-* Global constants, that are usually defined on a module level, should be named in all captital letters with underscores separating words.
+* **Global constants**, that are usually defined on a module level, should be named in all captital letters with underscores separating words.

     ```python
     # bad